Martina Thokchom

 Martina Devi Thokchom (Thokchom Martina Devi, born 13 July 2004) is an Indian professional footballer from Manipur, who plays as a midfielder for the club Sethu in the Indian Women's League and represents the India women's national football team.

 Early life

 Martina hails from Yourbung in Manipur.
 Her father was a football player, who played at the state level.
-Both her father, Thokchom Sanatomba, and mother encouraged her to play football and enrolled her in the local grassroots training programme whe she was 10-years old.
+Both her father, Thokchom Sanatomba, and mother encouraged her to play football and enrolled her in the local grassroots training programme when she was 10-years old.
 Later, she joined KRYHPSA club and trained under Coach Chaoba Devi.